 When Pam Turkin quit her job as VP of Marketing for a major merchandising firm, people were shocked to hear why: She was finally turning her passion project into a business by opening a cupcake shop in her hometown of Detroit.
-Today — after testing numerous flavors on her family and accepting credit cards with Square — her shop, Just Baked, is a chain with several locations.
+After testing numerous flavors on her family and accepting credit cards with Square — her shop, Just Baked, turned into a chain with several locations.

 It’s stories like these that grab Khobi Brooklyn’s attention.
 As Director of Product Communications and Marketing at Square, part of her job is to surface amazing anecdotes to amplify the company’s marketing efforts to an extremely broad audience — i.e. everyone who sells things.